 These days, with candidates being ambitious than ever, even before taking up NEET exams, some start exploring options if things do not pan out the way it was deemed to.
-What after NEET is a question that gives jitters.
-NEET 2020 anticipates close to 16 lakh applicants seeking admissions to nearly 75893 MBBS seats, 26693 BDS seats and 52,700 AYUSH seats provided in government and private institutes across the country.
+What after NEET or what to do after NEET result is a question that gives jitters.
+NEET 2020 drew close to 16 lakh applications seeking admissions to nearly 75893 MBBS seats, 26693 BDS seats and 52,700 AYUSH seats provided in government and private institutes across the country.

 Soon after NEET exams are concluded, candidates lookup for questions such as –

 - What is the next step after qualifying and clearing the NEET cut-off?

 - Which are the forms I need to apply for admission after NEET is concluded?

 - Can I apply for counselling in a different state other than domicile state?